Dominic Lee: Liberal Party

+In 2016, Lee was nominated by the Liberal Party to run in the 2016 Hong Kong legislative election in New Territories East with the support of incumbent legislator and party honorary chairman James Tien.
+However, the Liberal party ticket narrowly missed out on winning the seat.
+In the 2019 District Council elections, Lee narrowly lost his District Council seat in Yau Yat Tsuen to independent barrister Lau Wai-chung by 96 votes.

+Opposition to universal retirement protection

-Lee is vocal about his conservative stances on the economy, immigration, and social issues.
-He is known for his strong words in opposition to universal retirement protection and was once criticized by an elderly woman over the topic during a legislative council public hearing, which went viral on the Internet.
+Lee is known for his strong words in opposition to universal retirement protection.
+In 2014, he was criticized by an elderly woman over the topic during a legislative council public hearing, which went viral on the Internet.

+Immigration and refugees

-In 2015, he supported the government's plan to scrap visa-free facility for Indians, defending the move as a "sacrifice to protect our borders".
+In 2015, Lee supported the government's plan to scrap visa-free facility for Indians, defending the move as a "sacrifice to protect our borders".
 In 2016, he led the Alliance Demanding Repatriation of Refugees against "fake" refugees from Southeast Asia coming into Hong Kong.
 Moreover, he demanded quitting the United Nations Convention against Torture to block "fake" refugees from coming to Hong Kong.
 In May that year, he led an anti-refugee protest which drew 100 to 200 people as well as counter-protesters.
 Claiming that there was a refugee-led crime surge in Hong Kong and that South Asians should be locked up in internment camps, Access to Information requests from Justice Centre Hong Kong have debunked these fears as not being based upon any measurable increase in crime.

+Ladies' night

-In April 2016, he led a protest in Lan Kwai Fong against the Equal Opportunities Commission's ruling of "ladies' night" being discriminatory.
+In April 2016, Lee led a protest in Lan Kwai Fong against the Equal Opportunities Commission's ruling of "ladies' night" being discriminatory.
 Lee supported bar and nightclub operators in favor of resuming ladies' night to avoid potential losses of revenue.